How to Describe Canton, NC in 3 Specific Words

 Canton is a snapshot of a classic mill town evolving with the 21st century.
 The town’s charming downtown district is listed on the National Register of Historic Places.
 But recent improvements and redevelopments offer a fresh face to small-town living.

-The Town of Canton has invested heavily in reenergizing the town alongside their 100-year-old paper mill, instead of around it.
-Streetscaping, public art, and business support have been forefront efforts.
-Historic murals dot the downtown landscape, offering interesting viewing for a stroll down Main Street.
-But a quick stop into one of the street’s barber shops or cafes still gives you a chance to rub elbows with the locals.
+The Town of Canton invested heavily in reenergizing the town alongside their 100-year-old paper mill, instead of around it.
+That strategy has served them well since the mill sounded its final bell in May 2023.
+Streetscaping, public art, and small business support have been and remain forefront efforts.
+Historic murals dot the downtown landscape, offering interesting viewing.
+But a quick stop into one of Main Street’s barber shops or cafes still gives you a chance to rub elbows with the locals.

-Canton’s connection to the Pigeon River, a natural artery through town, also continues to evolve.
-The recently constructed Pigeon River Scenic Walking Trail now connects downtown to the scenic waterway.
+Canton’s connections to the Blue Ridge Mountains and the Pigeon River, a natural artery through town, also continue to evolve.
+The Pigeon River Scenic Walking Trail connects downtown to the scenic waterway.
 Benches line the 1.5-mile trail for those looking to relax and take in the native flora or feed local wildlife.
 And a boat ramp is available for fishing and canoeing.
-The park also includes tennis courts, a huge outdoor pool, and a picnic area with grills.
+Chestnut Mountain Nature Park is another popular public park destination.
+Berm Park, located within, offers a unique skills course for mountain bikers seeking a more active biking experience within a safe environment.

 Canton is Eclectic

-Downtown Canton is centrally located and very walkable.
+Downtown Canton is centrally located and very walkable in a way that only a historic district can be.
 Local shops, restaurants, and breweries are thriving along its main thoroughfare.
 The district’s crown jewel is arguably the Imperial Hotel, which officially predates the town.
 Built in 1876, the Queen Anne building began its life as a private home and now operates as The Southern Porch restaurant.
 Patrons can enjoy quality service and diverse Southern fare, from fried green tomatoes to shrimp and grits.

 Canton is Community Focused